 The Scheurebe is a crossing of Riesling and Bukettraube, and was created by German viticulturalist Georg Scheu in 1916.
 The Scheurebe is regarded as an aromatic variety due to its pronounced bouquet of blackcurrants, tropical fruit and stone fruit.

-Bred in 1916 by Georg Scheu at the Landesanstalt für Rebenzüchtung in Alzey.
-Scheu numbered all of his young plants consecutively, and this particular one was Seedling Number 88 – thus the name Sämling 88, a synonym for the “Scheu Vine”, or Scheurebe.
+Bred in 1916 by Georg Scheu as a “Sämling” (seedling) from Riesling and Bukettraube at the Landesanstalt für Rebenzüchtung in Alzey.
+Scheu numbered all of his young plants consecutively, and this particular one was Seedling Number 88 – hence the name Sämling 88.

 Grows mostly in Burgenland and Steiermark.
 Between 1999 and 2020, the total area under this variety has consistently fallen.

 Becoming a less popular variety to cultivate.
 Still vinified as Trockenbeerenauslese, Strohwein and Schilfwein styles around Lake Neusiedl.
 Requires a good vineyard.
 Vigorous growth, with a high tolerance of dryness and limestone.
 Very resistant to winter frosts.

 (as a proportion of the variety’s total area)

 Well-ripened grapes are able to produce both full-bodied, dry wines and Prädikatswein that are rich in aromas and have a particularly good ageing potential due their zesty acidity.
 Unripe grapes, however, result in a pungent and unpleasant acidity unique to this variety.